Being on duty during the holidays can put your spirit down. However, as a nurse, you should consider how your actions will affect your patients.

 Draw the curtains up and let some sunlight into the patient’s room.
-Ensure availability of drinking water or clean towels within the patient’s reach.
+Ensure the availability of drinking water or clean towels within the patient’s reach.
 Maintain the cleanliness of the room by ensuring the housekeeping personnel is not missing out any part that needs to be cleaned.

 These little efforts are appreciated by most patients as they can see that their nurses are paying attention to their needs.
 The little details in the patients’ room help in promoting a relaxing environment for them.

-Most people don’t get the appreciation they deserve at home or at work so it helps a lot to compliment patients during their hospitalization.
+Most people don’t get the appreciation they deserve at home or at work so it helps a lot to complement patients during their hospitalization.
 Praise what they are wearing or what they have accomplished.
 Take time to listen to them and find something sincere to compliment.

 Giving sincere compliments to your patients help boost their confidence.
 It also helps them avoid self-pitying especially when they feel helpless about their condition.